aws-samples/retail-demo-store/README.md

 ![Amazon Pinpoint](./workshop/images/Amazon-Pinpoint_64.png) | In this workshop we will use Amazon Pinpoint to add the ability to dynamically send personalized messages to the customers of the Retail Demo Store. | [Email Campaigns](./workshop/4-Messaging/4.1-Pinpoint.ipynb)
 ![Amazon Elasticsearch](./workshop/images/Amazon-Elasticsearch-Service_64.png) | In this workshop, you will create a new Elasticsearch Index and index the Retail Demo Store product data so that users can search for products.| [Product Search](./workshop/0-StartHere/Search.ipynb)

-### AWS Partner Services
+## AWS Partner Services

-AWS partners have developed workshop content that enables you to learn how to integrate their solutions with the AWS services that the Retail Demo Store uses.
+Additionally, AWS partners have developed workshop content that enables you to learn how to integrate their solutions with the Retail Demo Store and the AWS services that it relies on, such as Amazon Personalize.

 AWS Partner | Workshops Overview | Workshop Links
 --- | --- | ---